zzzprojects/docs/dapper-plus.net/pages/documentations/options/audit-action-type.md

 ## Description

 The `AuditActionType` is a property of the `AuditEntry` class.

-It represent the SQL action that has been performed for the entry (A Delete, Insert, or Update).
+It represent the SQL action that has been performed for the entry:
+- Delete
+- Insert
+- Update

 ```csharp
 namespace Z.BulkOperations